- Code PASI3002

 - Understand and use key concepts from transnational gender and sexuality studies and demonstrate how these concepts engage or not with the Pacific in a critical and original way;

 - Identify relevant ethnographic, historical, and theoretical literature for understanding models, values, and embodied experiences of gender and sexuality in the Pacific;

-- Demonstrate advanced analytical understanding of the diversity of perspectives?indigenous, popular, policy, and scholarly?in debates in Oceania on gender and sexuality and the ability to apply to contemporary issues;
+- Demonstrate understanding of the diversity of perspectives - Indigenous, popular, policy ,and scholarly - in debates in Oceania on gender and sexuality and how these different perspectives influence contemporary issues;

 - Create coherent arguments through scholarly and/or creative forms.

 This is a co-taught course.
 Any cap on enrolments in one course applies to both courses combined.

 This course starts on 19 June, when students can access materials for the course.